vbekasov/cpp/README.md

 You will see implementation of this algorithm in Huffman coding.

-And never use it in real life, please.

 ## Table of contents
 * [Files](#project-files)
 * [Binary Tree problem](#problem-description)